-October 15-22, 2015
+October 14-22, 2015

-Held annually in October under the auspices of the New Orleans Film Society, the New Orleans Film Festival provides an opportunity for new and established filmmakers to premiere their latest works.
-These works most commonly include full-length features, shorts and animation, as well as music videos.
+Over the years the festival has provided an opportunity for new and established filmmakers to premiere their latest works.
+These works most often include full-length features, shorts, documentaries and animation, as well as music videos.

-New Orleans Film Festival is a nonprofit 501(c)3 cultural organization dedicated to providing all audiences access to a diversity of local, national, and international film and video.
-The festival also presents a series of mentor sessions, workshops, and panel discussions featuring industry leaders.
+In addition to the esteemed film screenings, the festival also presents a series of mentor sessions, workshops, and panel discussions featuring industry leaders.
 These, too, are open to the general public.